practicallywrong/practicallywrong/README.md

 hello there i am just a regular nobody i keep deleting my accounts cuz sometimes i just loose it.

 Just know me by my traits and u maybe able to identify me later
-- i like to joke (everything is a joke me, u , whole world)
+- i like to joke (everything is a joke: me, u , whole world)
 - i like computer science
-- i like to talk philosophy
-- i am reblious (very much, dont doubt it)
-- i just dream big (ya i just dream nothing more i aint some smart kid)

 Here are some thinks i like to code
 - scanners (ip, urls, files)
 - networking stuff (from scratch)